gchq/stroom-docs/HOWTOs/Install/InstallCertificatesHowTo.md

 sudo -i -u stroomuser
 ```

-<a name="sslhostvar-anchor"></a>
+### Use host variable
-To make things simpler in the following bash extracts, we establish the bash variable **H** to be used in filename generation.
+To make things simpler in the following bash extracts, we establish the bash variable `H` to be used in filename generation.
 The variable name
 is set to the name of the host (or cluster alias) your are deploying the certificates on.
 In our multi node HOWTO example we are using, we
 would use the host CNAME `stroomp`.
 Thus we execute